Consistency of the flat flow solution to the volume preserving mean curvature flow: Notation and preliminary results

-Finally we adopt the notation $S \star T$ from \cite{Ham, Mantegazza2002} to denote a tensor formed by contraction on some indexes of tensors $S$ and $T$ using the coefficients of the metric tensor $g_{ij}$.
+Finally we adopt the notation $S \star T$ from \cite{Ham, Mantegazza2002} to denote a tensor formed by contracting some indexes of tensors $S$ and $T$ using the coefficients of the metric tensor $g_{ij}$.
 This notation is useful as it implies

 where the constant $C$ depends on the 'structure' of $S \star T$.